robertbraeutigam/scan/README.md

 These functionalities are:

 * Open and receive a "physical" TCP/IP connection to/from a peer to send and receive data.
-* Send and receive data to / from all connected devices.
+* Send and receive data to/from all connected devices.

 This layer mimics IP closely.
 Meaning connections support streaming-based data exchange with no packet demarcations, while communication with the whole network supports stateless